 There are nano adapters at the tiny end of the scale, and at the opposite end is the Trendnet TEW-809UB.
-This networking device tosses portability out the window, for faster AC1900 (N600, AC1300) speeds and serious antennas.
-You can count ‘em as there are no less than four external antennas, all positionable with a strength of 5 dBi each.
+This networking device tosses portability out the window, for faster AC1900 (N600, AC1300) speeds and serious antennas—four, to be exact, all positionable with a strength of 5 dBi each.
 There is only a driver provided, but no software.
-Rather, Windows is in control of the networking duties.
-The adapter does not support MU-MIMO, but does support Beamforming.
+Instead, Windows is in control of the networking duties.
+The adapter does not support MU-MIMO but does support Beamforming.

-In use, the Trendnet TEW-809UB is rock stable and fast.
-It retails for $109, with a street price on Amazon of $79.
-It puts its antennas to good use, beating every other adapter tested on our new wireless fringe location testing—on both the 2.4 GHz and 5 GHz bands.
-For using Wi-Fi in a challenging situation with a poor signal, this is the adapter to go with.
+In use, the Trendnet TEW-809UB is stable and fast.
+It puts its antennas to good use, beating every other adapter tested on our wireless fringe location testing—on both the 2.4 GHz and 5 GHz bands, for using Wi-Fi in a challenging situation with a weak signal.

 The Asus USB-AC68 adapter features a novel folding design that incorporates dual deployable antennas.
-It includes a USB 3.0 connection, the AC1900 standard, Asus AiRadar Beamforming, and MU-MIMO via a 3x4 antenna design.
-The results are a bit of a mixed bag as this Asus adapter lags in the 2.4 GHz tests at both distances.
-While the 5 GHz tests are much stronger, it still wasn't the fastest at either the close or far distance tested.
+It supports USB 3.0 connectivity, as well as the AC1900 standard, Asus AiRadar Beamforming, and MU-MIMO via a 3x4 antenna design.
+The results are a bit of a mixed bag as this Asus adapter lags in the 2.4 GHz tests at a distance.
+While the 5 GHz tests are much more reliable, it still wasn't the fastest at either the close or far distance tested.

 While the Trendnet TEW-809UB is our favorite Wi-Fi adapter for its performance and range, it isn't exactly the most compact or portable solution.
 For those who are hoping to use their adapter for gaming on the road, the Asus USB-AC68 is a much better choice with its street price of $75.
 The adapter includes a cradle for use at home but can be plugged directly into a USB port for easy travel.

-The Linksys WUSB6100M gets termed "micro" by the Linksys folks, and is quite small.
-It offers AC600 speeds, of N150, and AC433 Mbps.
-Even with the diminutive size, it supports the latest technology for wireless adapters, including MU-MIMO and Beamforming.
+The Linksys WUSB6300 gets termed "micro" by the Linksys folks.
+To be fair, it is quite small.
+It offers AC1200 speeds, which translates to about 860Mbps via 5 GHz, and 300Mbps on 2.4 GHz.
+Even with the tiny size, it supports the latest technology for wireless adapters, including MU-MIMO and Beamforming.

-This tiny device balances its small size against more than decent range and throughput.
-While the AC600 spec does limit the 2.4 GHz scores, the speeds on 5 GHz, even on the longer distance tests, bring home the win for throughput on three of the six tests for this increasingly competitive category of adapter.
-The longer distance tests for this adapter are even more impressive when you compare it against its class competition that fall short in the wireless fringe testing.
-The street price of $30 makes the Linksys WUSB6100M a great choice for an adapter to toss in a bag with your notebook or to carry as a backup.
+The WUSB6300 balances its small size against decent range and throughput.
+While the spec does limit the 2.4 GHz scores, the speeds on 5 GHz, even on the more extended distance tests, bring home the win for throughput on three of the six criteria for this increasingly competitive category of the adapter.
+The longer distance tests for this adapter are even more impressive when you compare it against its class competition that falls short in the wireless fringe testing.
+The list price of $40 makes the Linksys WUSB6300 an excellent choice for an adapter to toss in a bag with your notebook or to carry as a backup.

-This Trendnet adapter is sized just right—compact, while not so easy to lose.
+This Trendnet adapter is sized just right—compact, but not so small that it's easy to lose.
 The textured outer surface also effectively keeps it from getting all smudged.
-While it did not win any crowns on throughput, it still had solid speeds across the board, except for the 2.4 GHz fringe test, but recall that we originally started using this location to test extenders as in a Wi-Fi deadspot, this Trendnet adapter still managed 61.5 Mbps of throughput, and all of its other scores were quite a bit higher.
+It still had solid speeds across the board, except for the 2.4 GHz fringe test, but recall that we originally started using this location to test extenders as in a Wi-Fi dead spot, this Trendnet adapter still managed 61.5 Mbps of throughput, and all of its other scores were entirely a bit higher.